Moog Sonic Six: Design

 The Dual LFO design is unique.
 A mix control allows mixing of each LFO source, while voltage control of each LFO allows additional rate control not often seen in portable synthesizers.
 Each LFO can produce saw, reverse saw, triangle, and square wave outputs.
 The Sonic Six also features a ring modulator which allows a player to produce non-chromatic sounds.
-Audio signals may also be routed through the Moog filter and ring modulator via an external input.
+Audio signals may also be routed through the filter and ring modulator via an external input.

-The Sonic Six's contour generator is a simple design as compared to other synthesizer models.
+The Sonic Six's contour generator is a vary basic design as compared to other synthesizer models.
 Attack and release are settable.
 Sustain is set by a switch, offering infinite (while a key is held) or zero sustain times.
 Only a single contour generator is shared by both the VCA and filter.
 The filter is standard -24dB/oct Butterworth filter design featuring filter cutoff, resonance, keyboard control switch, contour amount, and LFO amount.
 The Sonic Six also features “glissando”, another word for portamento.
 This can be assigned to both oscillators or just one, depending upon the setting.
 The Sonic Six also features a built in amplifier and speaker, as well as a standard line level output.

+The Sonic Six inherited some poor design features from the Sonic V and had a reputation for unreliability, made worse by the portable case’s instability.
+A high proportion of new Sonic Sixes were returned to Moog for repair, and within Moog it acquired the nickname “chronic sick”.
+The instrument layout and built-in speaker were optimised for educational use, but with only a single very basic envelope generator and a weak sound compared with the Minimoog it was not a popular choice for musicians.
+From serial number 1300, the Sonic Six was redesigned, headed by David Luce, notably replacing the diode ladder filter with a Moog transistor filter and placing the VCA after the VCF, but the instrument still sounded weak compared to the MiniMoog.